cchery101/haml/doc-src/SASS_CHANGELOG.md

     .item-2 {
       width: 4em; }

+### Variable Scoping

+The term "constant" has been renamed to "variable."
+Variables can be declared at any scope (a.k.a. nesting level) and they will only be visible to the code until the next outdent.
+However, if a variable is already defined in a higher level scope, setting it will overwrite the value stored previously.

+In this code, the `!local_var` variable is scoped and hidden from other higher level scopes or sibling scopes:

+    .foo
+      .bar
+        !local_var = 1px
+        width= !local_var
+      .baz
+        // this will raise an undefined variable error. width= !local_var
+      // as will this
+      width= !local_var

+In this example, since the `!global_var` variable is first declared at a higher scope, it is shared among all lower scopes:

+    !global_var = 1px
+    .foo
+      .bar
+        !global_var = 2px
+        width= !global_var
+      .baz
+        width= !global_var
+      width= !global_var

+compiles to:

+    .foo {
+      width: 2px; }
+      .foo .bar {
+        width: 2px; }
+      .foo .baz {
+        width: 2px; }

 ### Interpolation

 Interpolation has been added.
 This allows SassScript to be used to create dynamic properties and selectors.
 It also cleans up some uses of dynamic values when dealing with compound properties.
 Using interpolation, the result of a SassScript expression can be placed anywhere:

     !x = 1
     !d = 3